Firm illegally certifies fire extinguishers, DOT says

 Lima said there are approximately 3,000 active retesters in the United States, and this type of problem is not uncommon.
 In fact, his office, which covers the territory between Virginia and Maine, often receives similar complaints.

-Ã¢â‚¬Å“Unfortunately, it happens at least a couple times a year,Ã¢â‚¬Â Lima said.
+Ã¢â‚¬Å“Unfortunately, it happens at least a couple times a year,Ã¢â‚¬Â he said.

 Lima believes Statewide fraudulently stamped fire extinguishers as far back as 1995.
 The investigation is expected to last at least another six months Lima said, but he would not comment if any criminal charges would be handed down to the companyÃ¢â‚¬â„¢s owner.